adambenaceur/asteroids/README.md

 ## Instructions

 1. Download the repo
-2. load html file
+2. Load html file
-3. play Atari!
+3. Play Atari!

+## how to play
+USE: `← ↑ →` to move ship [up , left, and right direction key]